shawnsav/guild-messaging-app/README.md

 You should expect to see the project in your browser at `http://localhost:3000` and a Node.js service running on `http://localhost:9000`

 ## Using the App
+- start in browser window pointed at `localhost:3000`
 - select an avatar to chat as
 - open another window accessing `localhost:3000`
 - select another avatar to chat separately as